-- sound processes and systems to identify, measure, monitor and control liquidity risk in a timely and accurate manner: - a robust liquidity risk management framework (which must be shared with the Central Bank upon request) with limits, warning indicators, communication and escalation procedures; - regular internal stress testing of the portfolio for a variety of scenarios (both institution specific and market-wide), results being communicated to the Board and the Central Bank on request; - incorporation of liquidity costs, benefits and risks into product pricing and approval processes; - establishment of a forward-looking funding strategy with effective diversification of funding sources and tenors; - setting of formal contingency funding plans which clearly set out strategies for addressing liquidity shortfalls in emergency situations (and which must be shared with the Central Bank upon request); - establishment of an adequate cushion of unencumbered, highly liquid assets as insurance against a range of liquidity stress scenarios; and - a transfer pricing framework (which is commensurate with the bank's liquidity risk tolerance and complexity) developed to reflect the actual cost of funding.
+- sound processes and systems to identify, measure, monitor and control liquidity risk in a timely and accurate manner; - a robust liquidity risk management framework (which must be shared with the Central Bank upon request) with limits, warning indicators, communication and escalation procedures; - regular internal stress testing of the portfolio for a variety of scenarios (both institution specific and market-wide), results being communicated to the Board and the Central Bank on request; - incorporation of liquidity costs, benefits and risks into product pricing and approval processes; - establishment of a forward-looking funding strategy with effective diversification of funding sources and tenors; - setting of formal contingency funding plans which clearly set out strategies for addressing liquidity shortfalls in emergency situations (and which must be shared with the Central Bank upon request); - establishment of an adequate cushion of unencumbered, highly liquid assets as insurance against a range of liquidity stress scenarios; and - a transfer pricing framework (which is commensurate with the bank's liquidity risk tolerance and complexity) developed to reflect the actual cost of funding.

 The quantitative requirements set out in the Liquidity Notice are intended to ensure that each UAE bank holds a minimum level of liquid assets which allow it to sustain a short-term liquidity stress (in circumstances both specific to that bank and market wide).
-In particular, the requirements include two interim ratios which were intended to apply until the Basel III LCR and NSFR (each as defined below) come into effect.
-These include the following:
+The requirements included two interim ratios which applied until the Basel III LCR and NSFR came into effect: